zaiisao/Documentation/en/Interactive Broadcast/role_ios.md

    }
    ```

-2. User B calls the `joinChannelByToken` method to join the channel as an audience, and then calls the `setClientRole` method to switch the user role to the host.
+2. User B calls the `joinChannelByToken` method to join the channel as an audience, and calls the `setClientRole` method to switch the user role to the host.

    ```objective-c
 //Objective-C